 If you want a pianist for your wedding ceremony or event, work it into your budget from the beginning so your pianist has something to work with.
 In brief, be honest and realistic.
 I cannot stay within a budget if I have no idea what your budget is.
-I hand-tailor my performance to fit your budget with some limitations.
+With some limitations, it is possible for me to hand-tailor my performance and my rates to fit your budget.

 11. Stay in contact with your pianist